polyfy/polylith/readme.md

 able to mimic the various projects we have.

 The `default` profile (if exists) is automatically merged into the `development` project, if no other profiles are selected.
-The name `default` is set by `:default-profile-name` in `./deps.edn` and can be changed, but here we will leave it as it is.
+The name `default` is set by `:default-profile-name` in `workspace.edn` and can be changed, but here we will leave it as it is.

 Now let's try to move from this design:<br>